heart

 06

-The project is in an active prototyping phase, with extensive iteration on form, fabrication, and mechanical integration.
+The project is in an active prototyping phase.
+Work to date has included extensive iterations on form, actuation, material compliance, and mechanical integration to support believable perception of heartbeat.

-A primary technical constraint is scale.
+Our primary technical constraint is scale.
 Achieving a fully functional system at life-size is critical for perceptual realism and has driven ongoing refinement of the internal hardware architecture.
-Current efforts focus on closing on a stable, fully enclosed prototype at anatomical scale, preserving the illusion of life while maintaining reliable actuation.
+We are currently focused on completing a stable, silicone-enclosed prototype at anatomical scale, preserving the illusion of life while maintaining reliable actuation.

 Heartbeat perception tasks administered before and after interaction